 NOTE 1: How the NWDAF collects UPF information is not defined in this release of the specification.

-7. The NWDAF may invoke "Data collection service" to the OAM to get the packet drop and/or packet delay measurement refer to clause 5.1 of TS 28.552 [27] for the performance measurement in NG-RAN.
+7a.
+The NWDAF may invoke "Data collection service" to the OAM to get the packet drop and/or packet delay measurement refer to clause 5.1 of TS 28.552 [27] for the performance measurement in NG-RAN.

+7b.
+The NWDAF may collect end-to-end analysis as specified in clause 8.4.2.4.3 of TS 28.104 [38] from MDAF.
+The information element of the analysis from MDAF include E2ELatencyIssueType and AffectedObjects.

 8a-8b.
 If the AF is trusted, the NWDAF may invoke Naf_EventExposure_Subscribe service operation to the AF directly by sending an HTTP POST request targeting the resource "Application Event Subscriptions" to collect the service data related to UE mobility information.
 The AF responds to the NWDAF an HTTP "201 Created" response.